AriaKoul/wordle-solver/README.md

 `tests.py`

-This file contains all of the necessary tests to check if the code is working as expected.
+This file contains all of the necessary tests to check if the code is working the way it is expected to.